 The Arts and Planning Toolkit offers an array of tools and strategies to help planners advance arts and culture as both a catalyst for and an essential component of community development.
 It provides resources for planners and other government staff who are interested in innovating their planning and community development work through projects and partnerships that engage arts, culture, and the creative community.

 The Toolkit presents a menu of strategies grounded in case studies of real projects that are exemplary of how arts and culture can be an effective component of planning, community development, land use, housing, transportation, economic development, public health, and public safety projects and initiatives.

 Why a toolkit on the arts for urban planners?

 Arts and culture is an essential element of what makes places and communities healthy, connected, and vibrant.
 Arts and culture enriches lives by providing opportunities for people from different walks of life to socialize, learn, and play; providing experiences that help people engage with elements in the past, present, and future; and creating unique, exciting opportunities to understand and interact with the built and natural environment and the places where they live, work, study, and play.

 How does this Toolkit Work?

-The Toolkit is divided into three ways of learning about arts and culture planning.
-Approaches presents theories, ideas, and ways of working in the field.
-Tools presents actionable strategies that you can use in your own communities.
-Case studies features some examples of successful projects from around Massachusetts and the US.
+The Toolkit is divided into two ways of learning about arts and culture planning.
+The Tools and Approaches page introduces the ideas, strategies, and human-centered engagements that provide a foundation for Arts and Culture Planning.
+Case Studies features some examples of successful projects from around Massachusetts and the US.
 Find what you need using the buttons below or the tabs in the header.